wp-plugins/blog-newsletter/readme.txt

 Yes.

-= Can I customize the look and feel of the email? = Not yet.
-It's a very simple HTML email being sent using Wordpress' email function.
+= Can I customize the look and feel of the email? = No. It's a very simple HTML email being sent using Wordpress' email function.
+You can simply add your logo.

+= Does it work for custom post types? =
+No. But you can add a simple line to the plugin to make it work.
+If your custom post type is called "product", for example, you'd simply add:
+`add_action( 'publish_product', 'mail_blog_post', 10, 2);`

 = Can i customize the email for each receiver? =
 No, you can't have a "Hello Person XYZ" as greeting if that is what you are looking for.